Financial-Times/origami/MIGRATION.md

 - oTypographyLinkExternal: oTypographyLink($external: true);
 - oTypographyLinkExternalIcon: oTypographyLink($external: true, $include-base-styles: false);

+The following mixins have been removed:
+- oTypographyProgressiveFontFallback: progressive font fallbacks are output by other mixins

 ### Editorial Typography

 Editorial typography, such as that used in article pages, has moved to a new component [o-editorial-typography](https://registry.origami.ft.com/components/o-editorial-typography).